 Making chicken salad with leftover chicken certainly isn’t a new idea, but this recipe is a bit different.
 I usually follow (mostly) a chicken salad recipe from the Silver Palate Cookbook which calls for sour cream, walnuts, and tarragon.
 Incidentally, that is one of my favorite cookbooks.
-I’m on my second copy, and I think I’m almost ready for a third.
+I’m on my third copy!

 The Silver Palate recipe is very good, but yesterday I felt like something different.
 I didn’t have all of those ingredients, but I did have some Greek yogurt, black currants and a bit of leftover red bell pepper.